dreamos82/Dreamos64/README.md

 * USE_FRAMEBUFFER if set to 1 it will enable framebuffer support (still experimental and probably will not work everywhere since is in very early stage of development), in addition you need a PSF v2 font fle in the folder fonts called deafult.psf, if set to 0 (default) it will use the legacy VGA driver
 * SMALL_PAGES if set to 1 it will use 4kb pages (this feature is new, and there are still some problems/unmapped parts that will cause #PF to be generated), if 0 (default) will use 2MB pages.

+### Known issues

+Currently the framebuffer output is not working when 4k pages are used (SMALL_PAGES flag set to 1)